ezzylan/ManulTGB_DiscordBot/README.md

 # ManulTGB_DiscordBot
-This bot will react to messages from Kelab Penyayang based on the personality of Luqmanul Hakim TGB.
+This bot will react to messages from Kelab Penyayang based on the personality of one Luqmanul Hakim TGB.